 1700: Back to the hotel.

 Sunday – 26th January

 1200: Checkout from hotel and head to airport.

 1630: Flight back home.
 Goodbye Iceland.
 I’ll definitely come back and see you again.

-Some facts and thoughts about Iceland that I gathered during our trip :
+Some information about Iceland that I gathered during our trip :

 - Iceland’s population is about 300,000 – about the same size as Cardiff.